auth0-community/auth0-react-scripts/README.md

 ### `fetchAsUser(input, init)`

-A wrapper around [`window.fetch`](https://developer.mozilla.org/en-US/docs/Web/API/GlobalFetch) that will automatically set the `Authorization` header when a user is authenticated.
+A wrapper around [`window.fetch`](https://developer.mozilla.org/en-US/docs/Web/API/GlobalFetch), that will automatically set the `Authorization` header when a user is authenticated.

 ## What is Auth0?

 Auth0 helps you to:

-* Add authentication with [multiple authentication sources](https://docs.auth0.com/identityproviders), either social like **Google, Facebook, Microsoft Account, LinkedIn, GitHub, Twitter, Box, Salesforce, amont others**, or enterprise identity systems like **Windows Azure AD, Google Apps, Active Directory, ADFS or any SAML Identity Provider**.
+* Add authentication with [multiple authentication sources](https://docs.auth0.com/identityproviders), either social like **Google, Facebook, Microsoft Account, LinkedIn, GitHub, Twitter, Box, Salesforce, among others**, or enterprise identity systems like **Windows Azure AD, Google Apps, Active Directory, ADFS or any SAML Identity Provider**.
 * Add authentication through more traditional **[username/password databases](https://docs.auth0.com/mysql-connection-tutorial)**.
 * Add support for **[linking different user accounts](https://docs.auth0.com/link-accounts)** with the same user.
-* Support for generating signed [Json Web Tokens](https://docs.auth0.com/jwt) to call your APIs and **flow the user identity** securely.
+* Support for generating signed [JSON Web Tokens](https://docs.auth0.com/jwt) to call your APIs and **flow the user identity** securely.
-* Analytics of how, when and where users are logging in.
+* Analytics on how, when and where users are logging in.
 * Pull data from other sources and add it to the user profile, through [JavaScript rules](https://docs.auth0.com/rules).

 ## Create a free Auth0 account